zoom-studio/react-menu-list/README.md

 Some callback props are passed a `ChosenEvent` object, which extends the `MenuEvent` class with a `byKeyboard` boolean property.

-Some callback props are passed a `HighlightEvent` object, which extends the `MenuEvent` class with a `byKeyboard` boolean property and a `prevCursorLocation` property, which may be set to an `{top:number, bottom:number, left:number, right:number}` object.

 ## Types